cruncha-cruncha/palindrome/README.md

 Right off the bat I knew I wanted end-to-end tests, but didn't know exactly how.
 I'd also never done unit testing in production go code but knew it was possible.
 After reading some documentation on go test, quickly integrated a bunch of those.

 Earlier, branching strategy?
+Git commit message format?
+It was a given from the start that I would use Github; it's what I'm familiar with but also was requested in the brief.
 Could just commit everything to main.
 Decided to use some sort of 'feature branch' strategy, which was more like a what-part-of-the-project-i'm-on strategy.
 So there ended up being five branches (as of right now): main, comments, scratch, separate-palindromes, and tests.

 - scratch was for figuring out all the packages, getting things running, getting an initial version out (all the way up to step 5)
 - tests came along afterwards, and was for step 6 and 7